-3.5.4.1.
-Prerequisites & Awarding of Bachelor of Arts (Special) Degree in Trilingual Studies
+3.5.4.1 Prerequisites & Awarding of Bachelor of Arts (Special) Degree in Trilingual Studies

 The commencement of the above programme is also from the beginning of the second year.
-The eligible student Bachelor of Arts (Special) Degree in Trilingual Studies has prerequisite that he/she must have offered at least any two main language courses in his/her first year of study.
-For awarding Bachelor of Arts (Special) Degree in Trilingual Studies a student must earn 120 credits of GPA courses and 03 credits of non GPA courses throughout his/her four years of study as shown below;
+The eligible student Bachelor of Arts (Special) Degree in Trilingual studies has prerequisite that he/she must have offered at least any two main language courses in his/her first year of study.
+For awarding Bachelor of Arts (Special) Degree in Trilingual studies, a student must earn 120 credits and 03 credits of non GPA courses throughout his/her four years of study as shown below;